Special Link... Check

 National Academy of Television Arts and Sciences-Mid America

-Doug has been a central Illinois broadcaster for 40 years.
-He's
+Doug has been a central Illinois radio and television broadcaster for

 the Taylorville, Springfield, Decatur, Danville and Champaign-Urbana

-Champaign and Weather Anchor at WCCU-TV in Urbana.
+and weather anchor on Fox-Champaign, WCCU-TV in Urbana.

 site is dedicated to preserving central Illinois Broadcast